Roscoe Ates: Television career

-In 1950, Ates appeared in his first television role as Deputy Roscoe on ABC series The Marshal of Gunsight Pass.Ates appeared on television in multiple roles.
+In 1950, Ates appeared in his first television role as Deputy Roscoe on ABC series The Marshal of Gunsight Pass.

+Ates appeared on television in multiple roles.
 He was cast as Henry Wilson in the episode "The Census Taker" of the syndicated western series The Cisco Kid, and he also appeared that same year in the Gale Storm sitcom, My Little Margie and Boston Blackie.
 He appeared on Gail Davis's Annie Oakley series as Curly Dawes, the telegraph operator.

 In 1958, Ates was cast as "Old Timer" in the episode "The Sacramento Story" of NBC's Wagon Train.
 In 1959, Ates appeared in western series The Restless Gun, State Trooper, and Buckskin.
 He had a nameless role as a barfly in the 1958 episode of "Maverick" called "Gun-Shy", a spoof of the series Gunsmoke.
 In 1960, he was cast as Fenton in the episode "Hot Ice Cream" of Charles Bronson's ABC series Man with a Camera, as Lou Nugget in "The Fabulous Fiddle" of Scott Brady's syndicated Shotgun Slade, and as Deputy Boak in "The Missing Queen" of Andrew Duggan's ABC crime drama Bourbon Street Beat, set in New Orleans.

 Later roles

-From 1958–60, Ates appeared five times on CBS's Alfred Hitchcock Presents mystery series.
+From 1958 to 1960, Ates appeared five times on CBS's Alfred Hitchcock Presents mystery series.

 In 1960, Ates appeared as a guest in the presentation of the life story of honorary Hollywood mayor Johnny Grant on NBC's This Is Your Life biography series with host Ralph Edwards.

 Ates's last credited roles were in 1961 as a drunk in Robert Stack's ABC series The Untouchables and as sheriffs in The Red Skelton Show.
 His final screen appearance in Jerry Lewis's 1961 film The Errand Boy was uncredited.

 Family and death

 Ates was married three times.
 After his divorce from the former Clara Callahan, he married Leonore Belle Jumps in 1949.
 She died in 1955.
 In December 1960, Ates married model Beatrice Heisser.

 Ates died of lung cancer at the age of 67 at the West Valley Community Hospital in Encino, California.
-He is entombed at Forest Lawn Memorial Park in Glendale, California.